omnine/kbs/sds/README.md

         ...
 16 more
 ```

 Please note, the table definition is identical on each node, otherwise you may get this error (I had `id BIGINT(20) NOT NULL AUTO_INCREMENT` on MySQL 5.7, but it was changed to `id BIGINT(19) NOT NULL AUTO_INCREMENT` on MySQL 8.
-Yes MySQL version is different, and hosted on different OS).
+Yes, in my lab, MySQL version is different, and hosted on different OS).

 ```
 2024-10-20 11:39:34,352 INFO [master-nano190072] [RouterService] [master-nano190072-job-3] Routed 1 data events in 25 ms